aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/copy-page-setup-settings-from-source-worksheet-into-destination-worksheet/_index.md

 type: docs
 weight: 80
 url: /javascript-cpp/copy-page-setup-settings-from-source-worksheet-into-destination-worksheet/
-description: This article explains how to use the JavaScript API or C++ Library sample code to copy Page Setup settings from a source Worksheet into a destination Worksheet programmatically.
+description: This article explains how to use the JavaScript API or C++ library sample code to copy Page Setup settings from a source worksheet into a destination worksheet programmatically.
 keywords: copy page setup settings JavaScript via C++, copy page setup settings to target worksheet JavaScript via C++
 ---